 on the beach

-Like the photo shows, the beaches are perfectly prepared for visitors, respecting the need of social distancing.
-Still, like bars and restaurants and their outside spaces, there is no sense of forbidding emptyness.
-Everyting looks inviting and pleasant like it always does.
+As the photo shows, the beaches are perfectly prepared for visitors, respecting the need for social distancing.
+Still, like bars and restaurants and their outside spaces, there is no sense of forbidding emptiness.
+Everything looks inviting and pleasant like it always does.
 Bravo for the creativity of many managers and owners.

 turn it around

 We can also turn the whole thing around.
 In principle, you wear your mask everywhere, but not when you are out in the nature, on the beach, jogging/running/sporting or in your car when it’s just you and your own people.
 This is putting it very roughly, so do read the rules about bars and restaurants and their terraces.
 It is not complicated and really not a problem.
-Unless you decide it is a problem.
-In that case, do us all a favour and stay at home.
-After all the noise of the last couple of days, the island government has issued some pictograms where you can understand the rules in just one look.
+Unless you decide it is a problem for you.
+In that case, do us all a favour.
+Yes, I’ll say it again, don’t come to Madeira to make our lives miserable.
+The island government has issued some pictograms where you can understand the rules at just one glance.
 Of course, they forgot the international versions, so I added a caption to make everything crystal clear.

-Conclusion: yesterday’s ‘expats-group-moan’ was what I already suspected: much ado about not very much.
-Use your common sense (I know I already said that), wear a mask in crowded spaces, indoors and outdoors, and respect the social distance of two metres minimum.
-We are enjoying a fantastic summer here on this island paradise, and we found the anti-covid measures very effective and not too intruding in our life.
-We would very much like to keep the island safe and healthy and large crowds do not combine with that without sensible covid-19 measures.
-So be a good lad (or girl) and wear your mask.
-Use your common sense and respect the health of others, even if you don’t care about your own.
+We have had a fantastic summer in 2020, here on this island paradise, and we find the covid-19 measures very effective and not very intrusive in our lives.
+We would like to keep the island safe and healthy and large crowds do not go along with that without sensible covid-19 measures.
+So: be a good boy or girl and wear your mask.
+Use your common sense and think about the health of others, even if you don’t think your own is so important.

-We have witnessed this Island Government take quick and drastic measures if they feel the need arises.
+We have witnessed this Island Government take quick and drastic measures when they felt the need.
 It’s all in your – and our – hands.
 Ignore the rules where you shouldn’t, and a new outbreak is there before you know it.
 Always remember you are doing this for your own protection, and for the protection of others against a very nasty and stubborn virus.
 It has already disrupted the lives of many.
 Use your common sense and do not add yours to those lives.
+Having said all that, the present rules are no longer very intrusive and life in Madeira has found its relaxed and friendly feel again.

 Any thoughts or questions on this subject?
 Jump to the comments text field and tell us what you think.
 Please do not ask your questions by mailing me, as I will end up answering the same questions over and over again.
 Unless, of course it’s too personal for the public eye.